stennety/mywebsite/_posts/2019-10-27-hiking-the-entire-wildwood-trail-in-one-day.md

 - Check ahead of time for any trail closures
 - Hike north to south.
 It's much more motivating and comforting to be heading _toward_ the city, especially as night starts to fall
 - If you can, ask for support.
 Even if you're fiercely independent, you'll be glad you did
+- Bring a GPS watch and keep track of your pacing